blazed-labs/blazed-city/STANDARD.md

 The Blazed City standard outlines the method by which a city may be provisioned and constructed, how authority may be delegated, and finally how order may be established.

 ## It all begins with "We the People"
 Before a city may even come to be, many principal controllers (ie. keys to power) must come together in union to realize this grand goal.
-The constitution is vital to the establishment of a city or governing principality, the constitution essentially invokes the authority of the aforementioned "keys to power" and assigns (ie. vets) the authority in/amonst the entity/entities defined by the constitution as the "government" or "governing body".
+The constitution is vital to the establishment of a city or governing principality, the constitution essentially invokes the authority of the aforementioned "keys to power" and assigns (ie. vests) the authority in/amonst the entity/entities defined by the constitution as the "government" or "governing body".
 Beyond this, the document also outlines the various rules and procedures to be encforced and promoted by/within the City.

 ## It all ends with a signature